 - Online Help opens this page in your default web browser.

-RAW files created by engineering development systems are rarely supported by dcraw, but in most cases you can read them (even if they’re not standard image files) using Imatest’s Read RAW capability.
-This capability allows you to demosaic these files or to measure MTF of undemosaiced files (interpreted as standard monochrome files) when White Balance (WB) is applied.
+Binary RAW files created in engineering development systems not supported by dcraw, but in most cases you can read them (even though they’re not standard image files) using Imatest’s Read RAW capability.
+This capability allows you to demosaic these files or to measure MTF of undemosaiced (Bayer raw) files (interpreted as standard monochrome files) when White Balance (WB) is applied.

 Generalized Read Raw is mostly for files taken directly from manufacturer’s development systems.
 For the proprietary RAW formats in commercial cameras, where data is packed, for example where four 12-bit pixels are squeezed into 3 bytes, dcraw should be used.

-To read generalized RAW files you must specify a file extension (up to five can be registered) and associate read parameters with that extension.
+To read generalized RAW files you must specify a file extension (up to 16 can be registered) and associate read parameters with that extension.
 This can be done in the following steps.

-Click Settings, Read Raw setup.
+Click the button or Settings, Read Raw setup.
 The following dialog box opens.
 Entries should be based on manufacturer’s data sheets where possible, but some trial-and-error is usually required.
+If you know the image width and height (in pixels) setup is usually very fast.
 If you make an incorrect choice, two plots will be displayed (below) to help determine the correct width and height values.

 Read Raw setup dialog box